Samuel Bates (c1791-1825)

 William Bates (1865-1934)

-William and his wife Florence (nee Milnes) took over the running of Netherfield Farm and the butcher’s shop when his father retired.
-He was variously described as a butcher and/or farmer.
+William started as a butcher, but after his father retired, William and his wife Florence (nee Milnes) took over the running of Netherfield Farm.
 William served on Sawley Parish Council for 20 years and was strongly opposed to its takeover by Long Eaton.

 Their children were: